Home » Sales Hiring and Interview Insights Blog » How to Hire Your First Sales Leader

 The Critical Question to Ask Before You Hire Your First Sales Leader.

-With many of the failures, the company had succeeded in hiring a strong sales professional.
-Unfortunately, the strengths of the sales leader didn’t align with the goals of the company.
+Despite many failures, the company succeeded in hiring a strong sales professional.
+Unfortunately, the sales leader’s strengths didn’t align with the company’s goals.
 You can avoid this mistake by considering this question.

 Maximize short-term revenue or build a repeatable and scalable sales strategy?

-Most of our clients often answer that they want someone who can do both.
-They want them to close (and often also hunt for) large opportunities while hiring, training and mentoring a new sales team.
-Unless your sales team is small and you have a simple sales process, it’s not a good idea.
+Most of our clients say they want someone who can do both.
+They want them to close (and often also hunt for) large opportunities while hiring, training, and mentoring a new sales team.
+Unless your sales team is small and your sales process is simple, it’s not a good idea.
 We can draw on major league sports to help explain why.

 The last time a major professional sports team made the playoffs with one of their players also coaching the team was 1970.
-You can read ESPN’s The evolution of player-coaches to get a full explanation as to why it doesn’t work in sports anymore.
-The short answer as to why it doesn’t work in the sales world is simple, time.
-Hunting and closing opportunities is a full time job.
-So is leading, mentoring and hiring a sales team.
-Doing all of this while trying to learn your business and operating under intense pressure to get results quickly is close to an impossible task.
+You can read ESPN’s The Evolution of Player-Coaches ” to get a full explanation as to why it doesn’t work in sports anymore.
+The short answer as to why it doesn’t work in the sales world is simple: time.
+Hunting and closing opportunities is a full-time job.
+So is leading, mentoring, and hiring a sales team.
+Doing all of this while learning your business and operating under intense pressure to deliver results quickly is close to impossible.

 Getting it Right.

-To add color the above question, ask yourself where you want the company to be in 12-18 months.
-Would you choose more revenue at the cost of a lack of repeatable sales processes or give up some revenue in exchange for building out a scalable and repeatable sales approach?
+To add color to the above question, ask yourself where you want the company to be in 12-18 months.
+Would you choose more revenue at the cost of a lack of repeatable sales processes, or give up some revenue in exchange for building a scalable, repeatable sales approach?

-If revenue growth is the main objective, hire a tactical sales manager that can push the team to drive activity levels.
-Down the road, you can add a strategic sales leader or hire a new sales manager to work below your original sales manager (if they’ve grown into a bigger role.)
+If revenue growth is the main objective, hire a tactical sales manager who can push the team to drive activity levels.
+Down the road, you can add a strategic sales leader or hire a new sales manager to work below your original sales manager (if they’ve grown into a bigger role).
 With some situations, it makes more sense to simply hire a stellar sales professional.

 What to Read Next